 After developing a series of independent strategies to address the issues and opportunities, the consultant team organized the strategies into three alternatives.
 Each alternative is intended to be a discrete action plan, with a different approach to achieving the study objectives.
-The alternatives are a scale of minimal consolidation to full consolidation.
-While each alternative includes some level of agency consolidation, the action plan within each alternative differs in how it would respond to the identified opportunities.
-Under the most minimal level of consolidation, agencies would have to develop more agreements and proactively coordinate with each other on a wide variety of strategies to achieve better regional outcomes for passengers.
+The alternatives are on a scale from minimal consolidation to full consolidation.
+The action plan within each alternative differs in how it would respond to the identified opportunities.
+Under the most minimal level of consolidation, agencies would need to develop more agreements and proactively coordinate with each other on a wide variety of strategies to achieve better regional outcomes for passengers.
 Under the full consolidation alternative, a single regional agency would be able to carry out its own regional studies and initiatives rather than relying on periodic coordination and MOUs.
+The responsibility for community engagement and coordination with city leadership remains under any alternative.

-For the purpose of considering the risks and benefits of full consolidation, Gold Coast Transit District was assumed to be the single agency into which all other transit operations would be consolidated.
+When considering the risks and benefits of full consolidation, Gold Coast Transit District was assumed to be the single agency into which all other transit operations would be consolidated.
 GCTD has the legislative definition to support such an outcome and has an organizational structure that supports expansion to operate transit in a larger jurisdiction and as such was the model considered for analysis purposes.
-Another option for full consolidation could include formation of an entirely new agency, however forming another new agency would ultimately assume all of the assets and liabilities of GCTD and may therefore be impractical.
+Another option for full consolidation could include formation of an entirely new agency; however, forming another new agency would ultimately assume all of the assets and liabilities of GCTD and may therefore be impractical.
 Full consolidation under VCTC is another possibility but would require a greater change to the administrative structure than consolidating into GCTD.
 Regardless, whatever existing or future agency takes on any level of regional consolidation, the resulting agency would inherently be a different one than currently exists.